mrajashree/Webhook-blog/README.md

 On this page, the fields to be entered are as follows</br>
 - **Name**: Every webhook should be given a unique name so it can be easily identifed.
 - **Kind**: The `Kind` dropdown gives a list of all drivers available in webhook-service.
 Select a driver from this list.
 (Only `Scale a Service` is available for 1.4)
-- **Action**: This field lets specify the action specific to the driver.
+- **Action**: This field lets you specify the action specific to the driver.
 For the scaleService driver, the only two actions are `up`(increase the number of containers) and `down`(decrease the number of containers).
 - The fields after this are specific to the scaleService driver
  - **Target Service**: Select the service to be scaled from this dropdown</br></br>
 ![Select Service](images/add_hook_2.png)